 Trends, challenges and priorities

 Combination products are an increasingly important element in drug life cycle management; however, they are subject to complex and rapidly evolving regulatory requirements.
 Technological advances, coupled with demand for reduced dosing and improved usability, are driving the development of more complex products such as bolus injectors for large volume delivery and combination products incorporating digital components.
 While these technologies have the potential to improve the patient experience, they also have significant implications for design development, verification and validation.
-Misalignment of these critical steps during the drug development process can lead to delays in late-stage clinical trials and regulatory submissions, which ultimately increases the risk that patients do not benefit from the improved convenience and usability that these important products offer.
+Misalignment of these critical steps during the drug development process can lead to delays in late-stage clinical trials and regulatory submissions and examination, which ultimately increases the risk that patients do not benefit from the improved convenience and usability that these important products offer.

 By working together, companies can pool their knowledge and real-world experiences to develop industry consensus approaches, which should lead to standardized approaches to combination product development and manufacturing, as well as harmonization of industry and regulatory expectations.

-All nine member companies are actively engaged in the following workstreams.
+Members are actively engaged in the following workstreams.

 - Essential performance requirements (EPRs) for device specification setting: there is no consensus view on how to interpret and apply EPR guidance.
 This means that licence holders and regulatory reviewers have significant freedom to interpret EPRs, which can lead to situations where regulatory agencies request additional EPRs in a submission that were not required for a previous molecule in the same delivery device.
 The goal for this workstream is to agree to a standard approach for the interpretation and classification of EPRs.